abienvenu/Kyela/README.md

 Maybe you want your own private Kyélà server firewalled somewhere to protect your super-secret meetings.
 Or Maybe you want to run a customized, cooler version, for your private team of even for the public.
-Anyway, your are free to do it in the frame of the AGPL license, and you have two options: Docker (the easy one), or native (for more experienced admins).
+Anyway, your are free to do it in the frame of the AGPL license.

-### Docker

-The simplest way to get your very own Kyélà instance is to use the Docker image.

-#### Simple container
+#### Simple Docker container

 This is the very simplest way to have Kyélà running, suitable for test or demo purpose: